 Initiative Petition for submission to the People

-To the Honorable Sam Reed,
+To the Honorable Kim Wyman,

 Secretary of State of the State of Washington

-We, the undersigned citizens and legal voters of the State of Washington, respectfully direct that the proposed measure known as Initiative Measure 1056, and entitled, “Statement of the Subject: Initiative Measure No. 1056 concerns the private and public enforcement of immigration laws.
-Concise Description: This measure would require state and local agencies to enforce federal immigration laws and would verify immigration status to issue driver's licenses and public benefits.
-All employers would have to "E-verify" employees' immigration status.
-Should this measure be enacted into law?
-Yes No ” a full, true and correct copy of which is printed on the reverse side of this petition, be submitted to the legal voters of the State of Washington for their approval or rejection at the general election to be held on the 2nd day of November, 2010; and each of us for himself or herself: I have personally signed this petition; I am a legal voter of the State of Washington, in the city (or town) and county written after my name, my residence address is correctly stated, and I have knowingly signed this petition only once.
+a full, true and correct copy of which is printed on the reverse side of this petition, be submitted to the legal voters of the State of Washington for their approval or rejection at the general election to be held on the 2nd day of November, 2015; and each of us for himself or herself: I have personally signed this petition; I am a legal voter of the State of Washington, in the city (or town) and county written after my name, my residence address is correctly stated, and I have knowingly signed this petition only once.

-AN ACT Relating to immigration law enforcement; amending RCW 46.20.035; adding a new section to chapter 10.40 RCW; adding a new section to chapter 43.10 RCW; adding a new section to chapter 74.04 RCW; adding a new chapter to Title 43 RCW; creating a new section; and prescribing penalties.
+AN ACT Relating to identity verification; amending RCW 2.36.072, 29A.08.010, 29A.08.125, 29A.24.075, 29A.56.640, and 46.20.035; adding a new section to chapter 10.40 RCW; adding a new section to chapter 74.04 RCW; adding a new chapter to Title 43 RCW; creating new sections; repealing RCW 28B.92.010; repealing 2014 c . . .
+(ESHB 1817) s 1 (uncodified); repealing 2014 c . . .
+(SB 6523) ss 2 and 3 (uncodified); prescribing penalties; providing an effective date; and providing contingent effective dates.

 BE IT ENACTED BY THE PEOPLE OF THE STATE OF WASHINGTON:

 NEW SECTION.
 Sec.
-1. (1) No local government in this state,
+1.

 NEW SECTION.
 Sec.
-2. A new section is added to chapter 10.40
+2. A new section is added to chapter 10.40 RCW to read as follows:

 (1) When a person has been charged with a felony, or for driving under the influence under RCW 46.61.502, and is confined for any period in a jail or other detention center or facility, a reasonable effort shall be made to determine the citizenship status of that person.

 (2) If the prisoner is a foreign national, the entity confining the person shall make a reasonable effort to verify that the prisoner is lawfully present in the United States under federal immigration law and, if lawfully admitted, that lawful status has not expired.
 If a determination of citizenship cannot be made from documents in the possession of the prisoner, verification of immigration status shall be requested no later than forty-eight hours after the beginning of the confinement in subsection (1) of this section through a query to the United States Department of Homeland Security.
-Upon verification that the person is not lawfully present in the United States, the entity shall notify the United States Department of Homeland Security of the detention
+Upon verification that the person is not lawfully present in the United States, the entity shall notify the United States Department of Homeland Security of the detention status of the prisoner, and confirm whether or not a federal immigration detainer has been requested for the alien.
+Such notification shall be public record.

-(3) For the purposes of determining the conditions for issuance of bond, it shall be a rebuttable presumption that a prisoner whose immigration status has been verified under subsection (2) of this section to be a foreign national who is not lawfully present in the United States is at risk of flight.
+(3) For the purposes of determining the conditions for issuance of bond, it shall be a rebuttable presumption that a prisoner whose identity and immigration status has been verified under subsection (2) of this section to be a foreign national who is not lawfully present in the United States is at risk of flight.

 (4) The Washington State Attorney General shall have the authority to adopt rules pursuant to the Administrative Procedure Act, chapter 34.05 RCW, to implement the provisions of this section.

 NEW SECTION.
 Sec.
-3. A new section is added to chapter 43.10
+3.

-and participate in the E-verify program to verify the work
+(1) Every public employer shall register and participate in the E-verify program to verify the work authorization status of all new employees.

-(2) No public employer shall enter into a contract for the physical or personal performance of services within this state unless the contractor has registered and participates in the E-verify program to verify the work authorization status of all new workers employed by the contractor within this state.
+(2) No public employer shall enter into a contract for the physical or personal performance of services within this state unless the contractor has registered and participates in the E-verify program to verify the identity and work authorization status of all new workers employed by the contractor within this state.

 (3) The Department of Labor and Industries shall adopt rules pursuant to the Administrative Procedure Act, chapter 34.05 RCW, to implement the provisions of this section.